-The 247,000 square kilometre Galilee Basin is located about 200 kilometres west of the Bowen Basin, extending north past Hughenden, south to Charleville and west beyond Winton and Middleton.
+The Galilee Basin is a 247,000 square kilometre thermal coal basin in the central region of the Australian state of Queensland.
+It is located about 200 kilometres west of the Bowen Basin, extending north past Hughenden, south to Charleville and west beyond Winton and Middleton.

 - protects the geographic area where new rail infrastructure could be located